 Question 1: What is the single most important requirement for building a Docker container?

 The most important requirement for building a container with Docker is the default image.
 This default image may vary depending on the code that you’re using.
 To find out (and access) the default image, you should go to the Docker Hub and search for the specific domain that you need.
-After you find the image, all that’s left to do is deal with the documentation and that it – you can create a Docker container!
+After you find the image, all that’s left to do is deal with the documentation and that's it - you can create a Docker container!

 Question 2: How does Docker manage ‘Dockerized nodes’?